 "So Dawn isn't going to suddenly get ears like mine?"

 "No. You're the only one."
 Joyce said, not letting her relief show.
 Even though there was a remote chance Dawn would inherit the ability to shift, it wouldn't make a sudden appearance like it had for her eldest daughter.

 "Can you teach me how to go back to normal?"
 Buffy asked.

 "Yes, but it can take a while to learn.
-It took me months the first time."
-Joyce winced at the expression on Buffy's face.
+It took me months the first time," Joyce said.
+She winced at the expression on Buffy's face.

 "So I'm stuck like this until I can figure it out?"